3axap4eHko/gh-service/README.md

 ### Structure
     ..
-    \-backups - backup directory for store backups
-    \-vhost - deployment directory (is not server document root)
-    \-update.sh - update script that will be called by hook
+    /backups/ - backup directory for store backups /vhost/ - deployment directory (is not server document root) /update.sh - update script that will be called by hook

 ### Installation
 #### On Debian: